 There’s a clear purpose for giving up your data

-This state of affairs is grudgingly accepted by the many customers who don’t feel great about giving up so much personal data unless there's a good reason.
+This state of affairs is grudgingly accepted by the many customers who really don’t feel great about giving up so much personal data unless there's a good reason.
 According to Accenture, 83% of consumers are happy to share their personal data to enable a personalized experience.
 Brands can smooth away these concerns by demonstrating their commitment to delivering great personal experiences as a direct consequence of disclosing data.

 Upfront reassurance in case something goes wrong

 Hearing individual stories about personal experiences can be very illuminating.
-People will often rave about a great customer experience in terms of personal service, attentiveness, consideration, thoughtfulness, sensitivity, and so on.
-When you dig deeper, the impactful stories are ones where customers were initially anxious or trepidatious about purchasing a product or taking out a service.
+People will often rave about a great customer experience in terms of personal service, attentiveness, consideration, thoughtfulness, sensitivity and so on.
+When you dig deeper, the really impactful stories are ones where customers were initially anxious or trepidatious about purchasing a product or taking out a service.

 Imagine how much better you’d feel – and potentially how much you’d want to be a return customer and tell all your friends – having a personal experience in connection to any of these scenarios:

 Going on your first flight as a nervous flier

 Having serious food allergies and visiting a new restaurant